Kolkata: A Living Tapestry of Culture and Heritage.

-Kolkata, ‘The City of Joy,’ a ‘Cultural Gem’ where heritage and vitality gracefully converge, offers an immersive Halal-friendly travel experience.
+Kolkata, ‘The City of Joy’ and a true cultural gem, where heritage and vitality converge, offers an immersive and welcoming Halal-friendly travel experience.

 Kolkata, famously known as ‘The City of Joy,’ and previously referred to as Calcutta, stands as a historical marvel – the very heartbeat of India during the British Raj era.
 Renowned for its colonial architecture, world-class museums, a vibrant arts scene, and tantalizing culinary heritage, this city seamlessly weaves together tradition and modernity, inviting Halal-friendly travelers to explore its captivating offerings.